 4. Host a Cookie Exchange

-You can enjoy holiday time with friends by encouraging everyone to bake three batches of their favorite cookie recipe.
+You can enjoy holiday time with friends by hosting a cookie exchange and encouraging everyone to bake three batches of their favorite cookie recipe.
 This quantity allows guests to receive at least two of every cookie variety.
 Liven up the party with silly games, such as "Guess the Cookie," where guests try to guess the type of cookie and the ingredients.
-Splurge on some fun boxes to pack up everything, like Chinese food take-home containers.
+Purchase some inexpensive containers to pack cookies in, like Chinese food take-home containers.
 This exchange gives everyone more cookies and can be done in lieu of gift giving.

-A similar idea for cookies is to host a cookie decorating party.
-Invite the children and let everyone get in on the decorating fun.
+A similar idea for cookie inspired fun is to host a cookie decorating party.
+Invite family and friends and let everyone get in on the decorating.
 Have each family BYO (bring your own) prepared cookie dough.
 You can supply the sprinkles, icing and other candies or designate each family to bring a specific one.
-This idea allows get-togethers during the holidays without it costing a lot of money.
-Let the kids also decorate the cookie boxes.
+This idea allows for get-togethers during the holidays, without having to spend a lot of money.

-5. Watch the Town Christmas Parade for Free
+5. Gather to Watch the Town Christmas Parade

-Many towns have a Christmas parade around Thanksgiving or a week or so after.
-This can be a fun outing with friends and family and is free!
-Host an after parade potluck dinner for the perfect ending.
-This idea keeps your family and friends connected to the community while creating great memories that don't dent your Christmas budget.
+Many towns host a Christmas parade around Thanksgiving or a week or so after.
+This can be a fun outing with friends and family, and it's free!
+Host an after parade potluck dinner for the perfect way to top off the event.
+This idea keeps your family and friends connected to the community while creating great memories that don't put a dent in your Christmas budget.

-Part of the joy of decorating for Christmas is getting out your favorite collectibles, but you may want to buy something new.
-Instead of spending the money, talk with friends and family about "renting" decorations from one another.
-Your mom may have a set of Christopher Radko ornaments that would look great on your tree this year and she might have her eye on your Precious Moments Nativity set.
+Part of the joy of decorating for Christmas is getting out your favorite collectibles.
+But this holiday season, you may want to try something new.
+Instead of spending the money on new purchases, talk with friends and family about swapping decorations with each other.
+Your mom may have a set of Christopher Radko ornaments that would look great on your tree this year, and she might have her eye on your nativity scene.
 Make sure to list who has what, any special care or packaging, and a return date.
-Of course, the rent fee could be the person's favorite Christmas pie, candy or cookies.
-This allows everyone to enjoy fresh decorations and could become a family tradition.
+This allows everyone to enjoy fresh decorations, and this annual swap could become a family tradition.

-While there are many holiday movies to enjoy, it's also fun to spend time with loved ones by doing something new.
-Start a tradition of staging a holiday skit.
+Start a tradition of staging a holiday skit with your built-in theater troupe: your family.
 Choose a family-friendly play late in the fall and set up a regular rehearsal time.
 For opening night, host a potluck and invite friends and family to enjoy your creation!
 Costumes can be something as simple as last year's Christmas sweater.

-Make sure to set aside time to spend an evening with family and friends visiting lighted neighborhoods or decorated cities.
+Set aside time to spend an evening with family and friends visiting lighted neighborhoods or decorated cities.
 There's always someone who loves to decorate for Christmas, and they appreciate your attention.
-Exchange warm greetings and enjoy the fellowship of the community.
-Some communities are known for their Christmas decorations, such as North Carolina's McAdenville Christmas Town.
+Exchange warm greetings and enjoy the fellowship of your neighbors.
+Some communities are renown for their Christmas decorations, so research areas near you that really shine.
 This type of outing is free and offers opportunities for family and friends to make great Christmas memories.
-Be sure to take lots of pictures!

-If your town has an annual Christmas Tree Lighting Ceremony, gather a group of friends or family and enjoy the town festivities.
-Some towns host Christmas refreshments, such as hot chocolate and cookies.
+If your town has an annual Christmas Tree Lighting Ceremony, gather a group of friends or family and enjoy the festivities.
+Some towns host Christmas refreshments, including hot chocolate and cookies.
 Some move inside for a holiday dance with live music.
-These after the events activities are usually free or have a nominal price tag that's perfect for budget-saving holiday fun!
+These after the event activities are usually free or have a nominal fee that's perfect for budget-friendly holiday fun.

-Whether you join the choir at church, go caroling, or simply listen to funny Christmas songs while sitting around the Christmas tree, the music of the season is always a delightful celebration.
-You don't need to pay for a pricey concert.
-Instead, create a playlist of your favorite carols and play throughout the Christmas season.
+Whether you join the choir at church, go caroling, or simply listen to funny Christmas songs while sitting around the Christmas tree, the music of the holiday season is always a joy to listen to.
+Create a playlist of your favorite carols and play them throughout the Christmas season.
 Get your kids to create individual playlists and feature one playlist each night during dinner.
-If you're a musical family, make singing around the piano or accompanied by other musical instruments part of your Christmas Eve or Christmas day celebration.
+If you're a musical family, make singing around the piano or accompanied by other musical instruments part of your Christmas Eve or Christmas Day celebration.

 Explore 10 Ways to Celebrate a Budget Friendly Christmas

-There are at least 10 ways you can celebrate the joyous season of Christmas that are budget friendly.
-Whether you make your own gifts, choose ways to share the cost or simply enjoy free activities, you'll be creating cherished Christmas memories.
+These are at least 10 ways you can celebrate the joyous season of Christmas on a budget.
+Whether you make your own gifts, choose ways to share the cost, or simply enjoy free activities, you'll be creating cherished Christmas memories.